AET is Here!

 The Powhite Parkway Toll Plaza currently has a total of 20 lanes – 14 physical lanes and six Open Road Tolling lanes (three in each direction).
 The Forest Hill interchange has a total of eight lanes to its on- and off-ramps to Powhite Parkway, and the Douglasdale ramps north of the river have two unmanned lanes connected to the parkway.

-When AET is implemented on the Powhite Parkway, cash will no longer be accepted.
-Drivers will pay tolls without stopping at toll points, and all tolls will be collected electronically via E-ZPass or Pay-By-Plate.
+Cash is no longer accepted on the Powhite Parkway, Boulevard and all ramps.
+Drivers pay tolls without stopping at toll points as all tolls are collected electronically via E-ZPass or Pay-By-Plate.

 When Is AET Happening?

-The transition to all-electronic tolling is scheduled to begin in early 2026 on the Powhite Parkway, the Boulevard Bridge and all ramps.
+The transition to all-electronic tolling took place on Saturday, February 28 on the Powhite Parkway, Downtown Expressway, Boulevard Bridge and all ramps.

 As part of a phased approach, cash will be accepted at the Downtown Expressway from 6:30 a.m. to 9 p.m.; outside of those hours, Pay-By-Plate will apply for motorists who do not have E-ZPass transponders.
 The Downtown Expressway is expected to transition completely to no cash in 2027.